-On May 31, 2012, the Company and the Advisers entered into a Conditional Fee Waiver Agreement pursuant to which, for a period from June 4, 2012 to June 30, 2013, the Advisers agreed to waive the base management fee and the incentive fees to the extent that distributions declared and payable would represent a return of capital for U.S. federal income tax purposes.
-On March 26, 2013, the Company and the Advisers amended and restated the Conditional Fee Waiver Agreement to extend the fee waiver period through September 30, 2013.
-On May 14, 2013, the Company and the Advisers amended the Conditional Fee Waiver Agreement to provide that the fee waivers are potentially subject to repayment by the Company, if at all, within a period not to exceed three years from the date of each respective fee waiver, subject to certain conditions, rather than making this determination at the end of each respective fiscal year.
-The agreement contains a clause which states that subject to the approval of the Company's board of directors, in future periods, previously waived fees may be paid to the Advisers, on a quarterly basis, if the Company's net increase in net assets resulting from operations exceeds the amount of cumulative distributions paid to stockholders in each respective quarter.
-For the three months ended March 31, 2013, the Company incurred, and the Advisers waived, base management fees of approximately \$84,000.
-Because the Advisers' engagement had not yet commenced, there were no waived fees for the period ending March 31, 2012.
+As discussed above, the Company and the Advisers entered into the Conditional Fee Waiver Agreement pursuant to which, for a period from June 4, 2012 to December 31, 2013, the Advisers have agreed to waive all fees upon the occurrence of any event, which in the Advisers' sole discretion is deemed necessary, including, but neither limited to nor automatically triggered by, the Company's estimate that a distribution declared and payable to its stockholders during the fee waiver period represents, or would represent when paid, a return of capital for U.S. federal income tax purposes.
+Further, the agreement contains a clause which states that subject to the approval of the Company's board of directors, in future periods, previously waived fees may be paid to the Advisers, if the Company's cumulative net increase in net assets resulting from operations exceeds the amount of cumulative distributions paid to stockholders.
+The previously waived fees are potentially subject to repayment by the Company, if at all, within a period not to exceed three years from the date of each respective fee waiver.

+For the three and six months ended June 30, 2013, the Company incurred, and the Advisers waived, base management fees of approximately \$118,000 and \$201,000, respectively and capital gains incentive fees of approximately \$0 and \$1,000, respectively.
+For the three and six months ended June 30, 2012, the Company incurred, and the Advisers waived, base management fees of approximately \$31,000 and subordinated incentive fees on income of approximately \$18,000, respectively.
 Previously waived fees to the Advisers will not be accrued until they become probable and estimable.
-For the three months ended March 31, 2013, the Company did not record any previously waived fees to the Advisers.
+For the three and six months ended June 30, 2012, the Company did not record an accrual for any previously waived fees.

 Pursuant to the Advisory Agreement and Sub-Advisory Agreement, the Company is required to pay or reimburse the Advisers for internal administrative services expenses which include all costs and expenses related to the day-to-day administration and management of the Company not related to advisory services.
-For the three months ended March 31, 2013, the Company incurred, and the Advisers waived the reimbursement of, internal administrative services expenses of approximately \$233,000.
-Because the Advisers' engagement had not yet commenced, there were no waived internal administrative expenses for the period ending March 31, 2012.
+For the three months and six months ended June 30, 2013, the Company incurred, and the Advisers waived the reimbursement of, internal administrative services expenses of approximately \$222,000 and \$455,000, respectively.
+For the three and six months ended June 30, 2012, the Company incurred, and the Advisers waived administrative services expenses of approximately \$25,000.